zokugun/vscode-sync-settings/README.md

 Each profile has its own directory in the repository and can be configured independently of each other.

-You can create a new profile with the command `> Sync Settings: Create a new profile`.<br />
+You can create a new profile with the command `> Sync Settings: Create a new profile`.

 Or switch to an existing one with the command `> Sync Settings: Switch to profile`.

 ### Profile Inheritance

 A profile can extend an existing profile but it's limited to the following resources:

 - extensions

 - snippets

-You can select the profile to extend from when creating a new profile (command `> Sync Settings: Create a new profile`).<br />
+You can select the profile to extend from when creating a new profile (command `> Sync Settings: Create a new profile`).

 The command `> Sync Settings: Open the profile settings` will allow you to modify the property `extends`.

 Commands
 --------

 - `> Sync Settings: Open the repository settings`: open the settings for configuring the repository

 - `> Sync Settings: Upload (user -> repository)`: upload/copy the resources from the user to the repository

 - `> Sync Settings: Download (repository -> user)`: download/copy the resources from the repository to the user

 - `> Sync Settings: View differences between actual and saved settings`: display differences between the actual settings and the saved ones

 - `> Sync Settings: Prompt if a difference between actual and saved settings is been found`: prompt if you want to upload your settings if any difference has been found

 - `> Sync Settings: List the missing extensions`: display the list of missing extensions

 - `> Sync Settings: Create a new profile`: create a new profile

 - `> Sync Settings: Delete a profile`: delete a profile

 - `> Sync Settings: Switch to profile`: switch to the selected profile

 - `> Sync Settings: Open the profile settings`: open the settings for configuring the profile

 - `> Sync Settings: Reveal the profile in the file explorer`: open the profile's local copy in the file explorer

 - `> Sync Settings: Reveal the repository in the file explorer`: open the repository's local copy in the file explorer

 - `> Sync Settings: Remove all settings and extensions`: ⚠️⚠️ remove all your local resources ⚠️⚠️

 JSONC Attributes